-It’s worth checking for these notices both before you book a trip and just before you depart.
+It’s worth checking for these notices before booking a trip and just before you depart.
 In addition, it would help if you also enrolled in your State Department or Embassy/Consulate, making it easier for the State Department to assist you in an emergency.
 Similarly, write down the addresses and phone numbers of embassies or consulates in the destinations you’ll visit if you need to contact them.

 Make copies of travel documents.

 Copies of your Passport, travel insurance policy, emergency phone & card numbers, and ticket details.
 Leave another set with family or friends too.
 And it’s also handy to have copies of your itinerary and hotel receipts in one place, just in case.

 Get all the necessary gear for your electronics.
 Think all-things-camera.
-Make sure your memory card/s are big enough (you’ll want to snap everything you see!) and pack power adapter, charger, and extra batteries.
+Ensure your memory card/s are big enough (you’ll want to snap everything you see!), and pack a power adapter, charger, and extra batteries.
 There will be times you don’t have access to power & you don’t want your camera dying in the Himalayas.

 Learn key phrases in the local language.
 Of course, it’s best practice to learn basics like “Hello,” “Thank you,” and “Where is the Taxistand?”, But the more you can say in the local tongue, the better.
 Carry a phrase book everywhere.
-It could seriously save your life, or at least keep you from missing a flight.
+It could save your life or keep you from missing a flight.

 Pack appropriately.
 Always travel as light as possible but squeeze in an inflatable pillow, sleeping mask, international power adapters, an extra change of clothes (or undies) in your hand luggage, socks for the plane, baby wipes to freshen up & a lightweight raincoat.
 Check out our packing list essentials here.
-Hoping that these travel tips are useful to prepare before going to travel.
+We hope these travel tips help you prepare before going to travel.